aramirez3/wordsearch/README.md

-# wordsearch
+# Wordsearch

-Wordsearch builder for my kids
+My kids enjoy wordsearches, so I created this web app so they can build & solve their own.